Everything you need to know to get started with kettlebells

-The kettlebell is useful for many things: Strength, cardio, flexibility, and building muscle.
+It’s useful for so many things: Strength, cardio, flexibility, and building muscle.
 They’re like a gym with a handle on top.
 They look like cannonballs, actually, a little.
 They’re cute, if you’ve never seen one.
-Easily the most adorable piece of weight lifting equipment in the gym, in my opinion.
+Easily the most adorable piece of weight lifting equipment in the gym.

 Alright, let’s take some questions.